The early Livorno Baruch Lousadas - those present with Isaac #42 and those remaining after Isaac #42 left for Amsterdam around 1662

 The Baruch Lousada presence in Livorno can be dated from the birth of David #44 in 1640.
 Livorno records show his father Isaac #42 participated in Synagogue elections in 1641 and 1642 (see note 2 below), was elected to the Mahamad in 1644 (ref 185 p455), was a founding member of the Dowry Association (ref 185 p463) and in 1644-5 was living at 11 Via Genovese (ref 185 p447).
 Isaac #42 was in Livorno until 1660 = 5420 (see ref 320).
 From this and other sources eg refs 225, 286 and 319 we have drawn the above chart of the first Baruch Lousadas of Livorno (that is up to 1700 - see third paragraph below).

 The recent publication of ref 319 has greatly clarified the task of understanding the Baruch Lousada presence in Livorno, for 7 Livorno marriages with dates in the chart above derive from this source.
-Of the remaining 5 marriages, which were not in Livorno and which we are unable to date accurately, Amsterdam data confirms the marriages of each of Isaac #42 and Daniel #1583 (see note 4).
-In note 7 below we explain our inference of 2 Montezinos marriages; while our inference as to the marriage which is the source of the Barrows is explained here.
+Of the remaining 6 marriages, which were not in Livorno and which we are unable to date accurately, Amsterdam data confirms the marriages of each of Isaac #42 and Daniel #1583 (see note 4).
+In note 7 below we explain our inference of 2 Montezinos marriages; while our inference as to the marriages which are the source of the Barrows and Fischls are explained here.
 Of course the 1654 Lousada/Mendes marriage through the Mendes names recalls the Vinhais history of the Lousadas which shows 5 sons of Amador de Lousada (of these 5 the oldest son Fernando remained in Vinhais).
 With the now proven existence of Abraham #2149 we have a surplus of candidates to be identified with each of the 4 departing sons of Amador de Lousada.
 We currently identify Isaac #42 with Francisco, and Abraham #2149 with Antonio, as shown above.
 And as explained in note 5 below, 4 of the Livorno Lousadas are suggested as sons of the 1st marriage of Abraham #2149 while David #44 and Abraham #45 were sons of (the 2nd marriage of) Isaac (see also note 3 below).

 Isaac Baruch Lousada #42 appeared in Amsterdam in 1662, so it appears that he and his sons David #44, Abraham #45 and Moses #1585 (not shown above) left around 1660 (but see note 3 and 4 below) and this dispersal is depicted here.
 We suggest in the chart above how descendants of Isaac remained in Livorno beyond the 1660s giving rise to numerous further descendants (see note 1 below).
 Some uncertainties exist in the above chart (see notes 5 & 6 below).
 What is clear from ref 319 however is that while both Baruch Lousadas and Levi Lousadas (see note 2 below) were present in Livorno until around 1700, a hiatus of over 100 years developed and family marriages did not resume until the 1820s.
 We are uncertain where the post-1820 arrivals came from - perhaps Tunis (see also note 8 for other uncertainty).
 Livorno appears to have the location of the first use of the 'Baruch' Lousada name.
 Perhaps the existence of Levi Lousadas, Israel Lousadas (see note 8 below) and Lumbroso Lousadas (see note 5 below) in Livorno created a greater need to use the 'Baruch' name there to make family allegiance more specific.
 Its first known use away from Livorno was by Moses Baruch Lousada #46 who appeared in Amsterdam 1649-59 probably visiting from France, before taking the name (with his cousin Jacob #1388) to London in 1660.
 We identify Abraham #2149 as the father of Moses, though we don't show Moses in the chart above as we have no record that he was ever in Livorno or if so for any extended period.